lhchoihappy/github-breakout/README.md

 - github_username (required): GitHub username
 - github_token: GitHub token used to fetch the contributions.
 Defaults to the action token if empty.
-- enable_ghost_bricks: Enable ghost bricks for days without contribution
+- enable_ghost_bricks: Enable ghost bricks for days without contribution (default to true)
 - output_path: Output path for SVGs (default is `./output/`)
-- paddle_color: Paddle color for custom.svg
+- paddle_color: Paddle color for `custom.svg`
-- ball_color: Ball color for custom.svg
+- ball_color: Ball color for `custom.svg`
-- bricks_colors: Bricks colors as a list of colors separated by commas for custom.svg
+- bricks_colors: Bricks colors as a list of colors separated by commas for `custom.svg`

 This example GitHub workflow generates the SVGs every day and commits them to your repository: